-- 1.53% times Final Salary for each year of service after June 30, 1968 plus - 1.20% times Final Salary for each year of service before July 1, 1968 plus - a Pension based on the actuarial value of your ITHP Reserve Account as of the disability retirement date. plus - an Annuity based on the actuarial value of your Accumulated Deductions as of the disability retirement date.
+- 1.53% times Final Average Salary for each year of service after June 30, 1968 plus - 1.20% times Final Average Salary for each year of service before July 1, 1968 plus - a Pension based on the actuarial value of your ITHP Reserve Account as of the disability retirement date. - an Annuity based on the actuarial value of your Accumulated Deductions as of the disability retirement date.

-If you are eligible for a Service Retirement benefit when you become disabled, you will receive the greater of the two benefits (either the Service Retirement benefit or the Ordinary Disability Retirement benefit).
+If you are eligible for a Service Retirement benefit on your effective Disability Retirement date, you will receive the greater of the two benefits (either the Service Retirement benefit or the Ordinary Disability Retirement benefit).